My personal experience of following a high fat / low carb ketogenic diet for a month

 Why I did this diet?

 Even while working out 5 times a week I kept my ‘love handles’.
-I was gaining muscle and I was losing weight, but at the end, the stored fat remained where it was.
+I was gaining muscle and I was losing weight, but in the end, the stored fat remained where it was.
 Keto is aimed to burn just that excess body fat that you have.
-I therefore hoped that going keto would help me to lose that extra stubborn fat that never seemed to go away.
+I, therefore, hoped that going keto would help me to lose that extra stubborn fat that never seemed to go away.

 When I was around 17-18 my habits completely spiraled out of control.
 Every weekend I was drinking way too much with my friends.
 On top, every day I drank at least 1.5 liters of ice tea and around 8 cans of Red Bull.
 Yeah, my body for sure was hooked on caffeine and sugar.
 The fact that I smoked quite a lot of weed and constantly having the munchies didn’t really help either…